nrepl/weasel/README.md

 web browser or any JavaScript environment that supports the WebSocket APIs.

+**We're looking for more maintainers for the project.
+If you're interested in helping out please ping @bbatsov.**

 ## Why?

 * A WebSocket transport is simple and avoids some of the thornier bugs